twurple/twurple/docs/auth/providers/client-credentials.md

-To automatically get app access tokens for use in your applications, just pass your application's client ID and client secret to {@ClientCredentialsAuthProvider}.
+To automatically get app access tokens for use in your applications, just pass your application's client ID and client secret to {@link ClientCredentialsAuthProvider}.

 ```ts twoslash
 import { ClientCredentialsAuthProvider } from '@twurple/auth';